marcelk/apns/README.md

 ## Sample application

 A sample application has been included in this project.
 It's a JSF application that runs inside a Wildfly 9 application server.
-In order to run it, you first need to build the docker images, in a shell that has a Docker engine configured:
+In order to run it, you first need to clone this project and build the docker images, in a shell that has a Docker engine configured:

 ```
 mvn install -Pdocker